From The Bronx To Cable Stardom, Desus And Mero Are Remaking Late-Night

 They say they don't worry about suffering the same fate as Arsenio Hall, Larry Wilmore or W. Kamau Bell — other comedians of color who attempted to bring a different aesthetic to late-night, whose shows were short-lived or eventually canceled.

 "I think those people were kind of brought up in the framework of Hollywood, being writers, being in writers' rooms, working under the structure of Hollywood," Mero says.
 "And you could be super talented, super funny, super smart ...
-But if you're working within these constraints ...you're still kind of doing the same thing that the other people are doing.
+But if you're working within these constraints ... you're still kind of doing the same thing that the other people are doing.
 It's just that you're not white."

 Desus says another advantage they have is in how their show is marketed.

 "Our show has never been advertised as a show for black people," he says.
 "Yes, I happen to be Jamaican.
 He happens to be Dominican ...
 But if you watched the first episode, the jokes weren't so coded in Ebonics that you couldn't understand.
 They're very accessible."

 They say their families, who previously took little interest in what they did for a living, are slowly coming around.

 "My father texted me last night," Desus says.
 "He was like, 'I laughed during your show,' which doesn't sound like a lot.
 But he's gone from not acknowledging I was on TV to actually being excited for the Showtime show ...
-He's like an older Jamaican man, they don't laugh at anything except like if the price of heating oil comes down.
+He's like an older Jamaican man — they don't laugh at anything except like if the price of heating oil comes down.
 So for him to laugh at last night's show means the world."

+Mero, who often imitates his family's Dominican accent to great comic effect, says his father remains "confused" about his line of work, but the rest of the family is impressed.